12760 words, novelette, REPRINT

 But time does not heal all wounds.
 I am often asked by visitors whether I would ever return to Melida.
 I will not.
 I am done with politics and the great concerns of the universe of human settlement.
 I am content to sit in my small garden, and watch the ants at work.

-First published in Warriors 2, edited by Gardner Dozois and George R. R. Martin, 2010.
+Originally published in Warriors 2, edited by Gardner Dozois and George R. R. Martin, 2010.